krisbell/deep_negative_volume/README.md

 <p >
 <em>Fig. 1.
 End-to-end pipeline for Deep Negative Volume Segmentation.
 As an example, we take the most complex object in a human body - temporomandibular joint (TMJ), consisting of the mandibular condyle (MC) and the temporal bone (TB).
 Segmentation of MC and TB are shown as step A and step B, respectively.
 Step C and step D represent classical image enhancement of TB and 3D reconstruction of both bones.
-The “inflation/clipping” block represented by step E.
+The “inflation/clipping” block represented by Step E.
 </p>

 ## Requirements